Contextual Safeguarding: Towards a solution for case management systems

 Towards joined-up multi-disciplinary pathways

 These young people do not exist exclusively within children’s social care services; many will cross over into other service boundaries such as education, SEND provision, and adult social care.
-The unique Liquidlogic single platform across early help, social care, and education means that we can go further than this.
+The unique Liquidlogic single platform across early help, social care, and education mean that we can go further than this.

 How do you ensure that education colleagues are informed and involved when a school is referred to social care as an identified context?
 What about the care leaver placed with housing providers also commissioned by adult social care services, how is adult social care informed about the identified risks and involved in working in partnership with other professionals to reduce those risks?